Black-Eyed Susan Care

 closeup-of-yellow-thunbergia-flowers.jpg

-Planting Black-Eyed Susan
+Planting Black-Eyed Susans

-Watering Black-Eyed Susan
+Watering Black-Eyed Susans

-Fertilizing Black-Eyed Susan
+Fertilizing Black-Eyed Susans

-Black-Eyed Susan does not need much supplemental fertilizing.
+Black-Eyed Susans do not need much supplemental fertilizing.
 An annual feeding with a slow-release granular fertilizer is enough to support healthy growth and blooming through the summer.
 A complete fertilizer will supply all three macronutrients, NPK, in different ratios.
-Look for a fertilizer that has slightly higher nitrogen (N) and phosphorous (P) content.
-Potted perennials should be fertilized more often through the summer.
-A diluted liquid feed should be applied once a month, ending in August so that the plants can prepare for dormancy.
+Look for a fertilizer that has slightly higher nitrogen (N) and phosphorus (P) content.

 rudbeckia-little-goldstar-planting.jpg

-Pruning Black-Eyed Susan
+Pruning Black-Eyed Susans

 Black-Eyed Susans require two types of pruning each year.
 First, spent flower spikes should be deadheaded during the summer.
 This will help encourage continued blooming and color well into the fall.
 The second is removal of dead plant material in the fall or early spring, depending on your hardiness zone.
-The colder zones (3-6) will see Black-Eyed Susan die back to the ground after the first few frosts.

 Caring For Black-Eyed Susans in Pots

-Black-Eyed Susan grows well in a container with ample drainage.
-The smaller varieties of Black-Eyed Susan make wonderful additions to containers with mixed seasonal plants.
-Common companions for Black-Eyed Susan are ornamental grasses, Thyme, Lavender, prostrate Rosemary and Coneflowers.
 Regular fertilizing during the summer months will be necessary to keep plants healthy and blooming.
 Diluted liquid fertilizers like fish emulsion or a seaweed blend should be applied once a month.
 All fertilizing will need to be finished by August so that this perennial can harden off and prepare for dormancy.

-Winter Care for Black-Eyed Susan
+Winter Care for Black-Eyed Susans

 The hardy nature of Black-Eyed Susan makes it a low-maintenance winter plant.
 The main consideration is drainage.
 Poor drainage during the winter is the downfall of most perennials and shrubs.
-Areas of the garden that seem well drained during the heat of the summer could become waterlogged during the winter months in areas with plentiful rain.
+Areas of the garden that seem well-drained during the heat of the summer could become waterlogged during the winter months in areas with plentiful rain.

 If Black-Eyed Susan is growing in the garden and seems to be too wet during the winter, it can be dug up and temporarily potted to spend the rest of the winter in a sheltered spot.
-Using mulches of finely shredded bark, leaves or compost will help to insulate the crowns from the cold.
+Using mulches of finely shredded bark, leaves or compost will help to insulate the crown from the cold.
 Any mulch placed over crowns for the winter must be removed in early spring to prevent rotting and improve air circulation.

-Common Care Questions About Black-Eyed Susan
+Common Care Questions About Black-Eyed Susans

 How Do You Save A Dying Black Susan?